 Watching movies and series in Spanish has some assets:

-Allows to pay attention to the expressions and to note the local slang.
-Spanish is the official language in 21 countries.
-Each of these countries has its own dialect and occasional vocabulary.
+- Pick up how the Spanish language is used in everyday life.
+After all, Spanish is the official language in 20 countries, each one with its own dialect and colloquial vocabulary.
 By accessing movies from these countries, you can hear accents, but more importantly, the use of words and street slang.

 - Deepen your learning of Spanish at a level that is accessible and inexpensive.
 When you do not live in a Spanish speaking country, it may be difficult to hear, speak or become familiar with the language.
 By watching movies, you can begin to bridge that social gap.